 The intermediate was fully lubricated when shipped from the factory.
-Under normal conditions, turns to add No. 0 lithium base grease to the intermediate after each 250 hours of operation or once each month, whichever comes first.
-Do not overturn the cap on the grease cup (18) three complete valves.
-Make certain that all piping connections are
+Under normal conditions, turn the cap on the grease cup (20) three complete turns to add No. 0 lithium base grease to the intermediate after each 250 hours of operation or once each month, whichever comes first.
+Do not overlubricate.
+Over-lubrication can cause the bearings to over-heat, resulting in premature bearing failure.